-Oue to the reasons mentioned in note no. 8.3 to the consolidated financial statements, we cannot assess the recoverable amount of the investments in Karachi Hydrocarbon Terminal Limited (associate) amounting to Rs.
+a) Due to the reasons mentioned in note no. 8.3 to the consolidated financial statements, we cannot assess the recoverable amount of the investments in Karachi Hydrocarbon Terminal Limited (associate) amounting to Rs.
 399.890 million (2021: Rs.
 399.890 million), in accordance with the International Financial Reporting Standards (IFRS).
 Therefore, in the absence of sufficient and appropriate underlying evidence, we cannot determine the amount of adjustments required in opening and closing carrying values of these investments, related taxation including unrecognized deferred tax, loss for the year and retained earnings.

-b) The Group engaged a Charlered Accountant from to resolve the masters pertaining to fixed assets by performing physical verification, tagging, updating fixed asset records, and conducting reconciliation exercises as described in note 5 to the consolidated financial statements.
-Furthermore, the firm undertook reconciliation tasks related to trade debts, advances, other receivables and trade and other payables as specified in notes 12, 13-15 and 24 respectively, and made adjustments to the records where necessary However, the tax impact including the impact on unrecognized deferred tax resulting from these adjustments has not been considered in these consolidated financial statements.
-Moreover, as mentioned in note 52 to the consolidated financial statements, the Group has written back accrued liabilities amounting to 8s, 876, 105 million.
+b) The Group engaged a Chartered Accountant firm to resolve the matters pertaining to fixed assets by performing physical verification, tagging, updating fixed asset records, and conducting reconciliation exercises as described in note 5 to the consolidated financial statements.
+Furthermore, the firm undertook reconciliation tasks related to trade debts, advances, other receivables and trade and other payables as specified in notes 12, 13 15 and 24 respectively, and made adjustments to the records where necessary.
+However, the tax impact including the impact on unrecognized deferred tax resulting from these adjustments has not been considered in these consolidated financial statements.
+Moreover, as mentioned in note 52 to the consolidated financial statements, the Group has written back accrued liabilities amounting to Rs.
+876.105 million.
 However, we were unable to obtain sufficient and appropriate audit evidence to substantiate this amount and transaction as well.

-One to the absence of adjustments made in the consolidated financial statements permitting to cases and the lock of sufficient and appropriate underlying evidence to verify and substantiate the reversal of accrued liabilities, we cannot determine the necessary adjustments related to the opening and closing carrying values of accrued liabilities, related loss for the year, taxation including innecessary deferred tax, revaluation surplus, and retained earnings.
+Due to the absence of adjustments made in the consolidated financial statements pertaining to taxes and the lack of sufficient and appropriate underlying evidence to verify and substantiate the reversal of accrued liabilities, we cannot determine the necessary adjustments related to the opening and closing carrying values of accrued liabilities, related loss for the year, taxation including unrecognized deferred tax, revaluation surplus, and retained earnings.

-c) As disclosed in note no. 29.1 to the consolidated financial statements, the Group has various pending litigations.
+- c) As disclosed in note no. 29.1 to the consolidated financial statements, the Group has various pending litigations.
 Further, the Securities and Exchange Commission of Pakistan (SECP) is investigating the affairs of the Group.
-The ultimate outcome of these pending litigations and investigations cannot presently be determined and hence, we cannot determine the amount of adjustments required in these consolidated financial statements.

-Furthermore, as disclosed in note no. 29.1 to the consolidated binancial statements, the Enderel Investigation Authority (IIA) is investigating the affairs of the Group.

-- d) As disclosed in note no. 21 to the consolidated I nancial statements, the Group has defaulted in all its available financing facilities.
-Accordingly, all the financing facilities disclosed in note no. 24, amounting to Rs.
-10,103-537 million (December 31, 7071-Rs.
-11,470-937 million) should have been classified as cutrum liabilities. - e) During our addit of the consplicated financial statements for the prior period, our basis of adverse opinion includes modifications minted to fixed assets, investments (subsidiary and associate), trade debts, advances, iFEM focalisables, trade creditors, payable to cartage contractors, advances from customers, other liabilities, incorrect classification of current liabilities as non-current liabilities and determination of pending litigations and investigations outcomes.
-These matters along with the disagramment on going concern assessment made by the Group resulted in an adverse opinion expressed in our auditor's report for that period.
-Our to these reasons, our opinion is adverse with respect to the consolidated financial statements for the prior period ended December 31, 2021 together with the comparability of the current periods' figures, and the corresponding figures.
+The ultimate outcome of these pending litigations and investigations cannot presently be determined and hence, we cannot determine the amount of adjustments required in these consolidated financial statements. - Furthermore, as disclosed in note no. 29.1 to the consolidated financial statements, the Federal Investigation Authority (FIA) is investigating the affairs of the Group. - d) As disclosed in note no. 21 to the consolidated financial statements, the Group has defaulted in all its available financing facilities.
+Accordingly, all the financing facilities disclosed in note no. 21, amounting to Rs.
+10,103.537 million (December 31, 2021: Rs.
+11,420.937 million) should have been classified as current liabilities. - e) During our audit of the consolidated financial statements for the prior period, our basis of adverse opinion includes modifications related to fixed assets, investments (subsidiary and associate), trade debts, advances, IFEM receivables, trade creditors, payable to cartage contractors, advances from customers, other liabilities, incorrect classification of current liabilities as non-current liabilities and determination of pending litigations and investigations outcomes.
+These matters along with the disagreement on going concern assessment made by the Group resulted in an adverse opinion expressed in our auditor's report for that period.
+Due to these reasons, our opinion is adverse with respect to the consolidated financial statements for the prior period ended December 31, 2021 together with the comparability of the current periods' figures and the corresponding figures.